cbettinger/tufte-latex/README.md

 The result should look like `sample-handout.pdf`.

-The sample book can be compiled with the following:
+The sample book `sample-book.tex` can be compiled with the following sequence of commands:

     pdflatex sample-book
     bibtex sample-book
-    texindy --language english sample-book.idx
-    # or makeindex sample-book.idx
+    makeindex sample-book.idx
     pdflatex sample-book
     pdflatex sample-book
     pdflatex sample-book

+The result should look like `sample-book.pdf`.

 ## Troubleshooting

-If you encounter errors of the form,
+If you encounter errors of the form

     !
 LaTeX Error: File `paralist.sty' not found.

 you will need to obtain missing packages from [CTAN](http://ctan.org).
-For package installation instructions and answers to many other questions, see the [UK TeX FAQ](http://www.tex.ac.uk/faq/) or search the [`comp.text.tex` group](http://groups.google.com/group/comp.text.tex).
+For package installation instructions and answers to many other questions, see the [UK TeX FAQ](http://www.tex.ac.uk/faq/) or search the group [`comp.text.tex`](http://groups.google.com/group/comp.text.tex).

 The following packages are required: